-Being a list of all those contemporaries of the sanctuaries mentioned in this blog.
+Being a list of debtors, sanctuary-seekers, prisoners mentioned in this blog, and their contemporaries.

 Harman, Thomas.
 Flourished circa 1547 to 1567.
 Compiler of one of the earliest Canting dictionaries, and lived in Whitefriars in the 1560s.
 Refs: The Language of Alsatia: Cant, Analogy and Toponyms, Wikipedia.

 Laroon, Marcellus.
 Born 1649, died unknown.
 Artist, famed today for his series ‘Cries of London’, amongst which he portrayed the Squire of Alsatia, modeled perhaps upon Bully Dawson.
 Refs: Laroon’s ‘Squire of Alsatia’.